 Whether you like it or not, this is the way that the world is going.

-Fast forward to now, I can show my vulnerability and imperfections and look the camera in the eye to get across what I want to say; whether that's in a virtual meeting or presentation, recording a video or facilitating some online learning and development.
+Fast forward to now, I can show my vulnerability and imperfections and look the camera in the eye to get across what I want to say; whether that's in a remote meeting or presentation, recording a video or facilitating some online learning and development.

 To sit or not to sit?